Join Us — Frequently Asked Questions

 When and where does the choir perform?

 Generally within a 30 mile radius but occasionally concerts will be given further afield.
-12 to 14 concerts are performed a year but other singing occasions can take place, for example for weddings or promotional events.
-This includes two annual concerts on consecutive evenings and another two concerts prior to Christmas following the same pattern.
+7 to 10 concerts are performed a year but other singing occasions can take place, for example for weddings or promotional events.
+This includes an annual concert and two very popular Christmas concerts which are something of a traditional in the town.
 The choir has carried out major tours to East and West Canada, Germany, Austria and Eire.

 How many choristers are there currently?

 The number of members does tend to fluctuate but the membership is currently about 40.
 However, we are launching a membership drive aiming to raise the numbers to 60+.
 Almost all choristers sing in the choir’s annual and Christmas concerts, and generally the singing strength for our other concerts is currently about 30.

 What costs are involved?